Healthy and creamy fish chowder is hearty and filling and makes a wonderful, nutritious winter meal.

 I think it’s very healthy.
 Cod is a nutritious fish, although it’s best to limit its consumption to twice a month because of mercury concerns.
 Vegetables are obviously healthy, and this includes canned tomatoes.
-Coconut milk in moderation is a good dietary choice, and if you use heavy cream instead, you’ll be happy to know that dairy fat is harmless, and might even be beneficial.
+Coconut milk in moderation is a good dietary choice, and if you use heavy cream instead, you’ll be happy to know that for most healthy people, dairy fat is harmless, and might even be beneficial.

 Leftovers of this healthy fish chowder keep in the fridge for up to three days.
 But if you’ve used leftover cooked fish, take that into account when you count those three days.
 Heat the leftovers gently, covered, in the microwave on 50% power, to prevent the fish from drying out.

 I find that I enjoy white fish (which I often find bland) much more when they’re cooked in a flavorful broth.
 Another good example is this fine recipe for spicy fish stew.
 But if you need a basic recipe for cooking cod, try this baked cod recipe.
 It’s excellent.

 - Olive oil spray

 - 1/2 teaspoon black pepper, divided

 - 1/4 teaspoon red pepper flakes